Try Microsoft Translator for free

 Develop your own app

-Follow these 4 steps to begin using the Microsoft Translator API to start developing your own app:
+Follow these 4 steps to begin using Translator to start developing your own app.

-- In the Pricing Tier section, select the pricing tier that best fits your needs
+- From the Pricing tier list, select the pricing tier that best fits your needs.

 - Each subscription has a free tier.
-The free tier has the same features and functionalities as the paid plans and does not have an expiration date
+The free tier has the same features and functionalities as the paid plans and doesn't expire.

 3. Authentication Key

-- Retrieve your authentication key by going to the menu All Resources > click on your subscription
+- Retrieve your authentication key by first selecting the appropriate subscription.